albirrkarim/mozilla-hubs-installation-detailed/README.md

 rename `selfsigned_key.pem` to `key.pem`

 rename `selfsigned.pem` to `cert.pem`

 in reticulum directory move that two file into `priv/` folder

-In Mac OS
+In Mac OS, I don't know in windows or linux. please find it your self

-Open the `cert.pem` on the tab system find that certificate. then click twice and change to always trust.
+Open the `cert.pem` on the tab system find that certificate then click twice and change to always trust.

 ![Https mozilla hubs](/docs_img/cert.png)